 In the second semester, students explore and design electromagnets.
 They isolate and test variables to determine the best design with the available components.
 They are introduced to the field of electrical engineering, the engineering tool of schematic diagrams, and the many ways people harness electricity.
 They learn that energy comes in many different forms, and they learn the scientific definition of the term “energy” — the ability to make change happen, or the ability to do work.
 They explore the “circuit language” of schematic diagrams and their essential role in electrical engineering.

-The unit culminates with student using the Engineering Design Process as they design, build, and test alarm circuits.
+The unit culminates with students using the Engineering Design Process as they design, build, and test alarm circuits.
 Working in small groups, they create schematic diagrams of their circuits, which include batteries, a bulb, wires, and a switch.

 The focus of Fourth Grade History is Ancient Egypt and Ancient Greece and Rome.
 Students also study the fundamental elements of a civilization and how a society is influenced by geographical conditions and structural and economic factors.
 For example, students explore how the Nile’s seasonal floods enabled the Egyptians to progress from daily survival to “works of the mind.”
 Geographical work focuses on the Nile River, major cities, and geographical landforms in Egypt.
 Students read and analyze Greek myths in connection with Greek and Roman history.
 They also study the influence of Greek mythology in literature, art, science and politics in Western history and contemporary American society.